ForSetGeorgia/Georgian-Election-Protocols/README.md

 # Techinical Details

 ## Databases
-The protocols app uses two database: one to store the data entry records and one that summarizes all of the results for analysis.
+The protocols app uses two database:
+* protocols - keep track of which protocols are pending and finished and store the data entry records
+* protocol_analysis - summarize the results and calculate indicators; this database is also used to create the properly formatted data form Georgia Election Data.

+IMPORTANT: The second database name is hardcoded and should be called `protocol_analysis`.

 This means two databases need to be created and the user that has access to the first database also needs access to the second.

-The second database name is hardcoded and should be called protocol_analysis.

 You will need to grant access to this second database and make sure you include the ability to 'create view'.
 GRANT select, insert, update, delete, create, alter, index, drop, create view, references ON `protocol_analysis`.* TO `username`@localhost IDENTIFIED BY 'password';

 # TODO
 * add scraper to get the data from CEC so it is possible to compare their party counts to ours